-My peace offering for today are Blondies by the awesome guys at Baked in New York.
-They are filled with Whoppers, nuts and chocolate chips with a bit of malted milk powder.
+These Brewers Blondies by the awesome guys at Baked in New York are delicious.
+They are filled with Whoppers, nuts, and chocolate chips with a little malted milk powder.
 These guys at Baked have updated and put new twists on so many classics.
-If you do not own this book order it right now.
+If you do not own this book, order it right now.
 Every page has a new recipe to tantalize and torment you with.

 For the ultimate snack, place one Brewer’s Blondie on a microwave-safe dish and heat on high for 15 seconds.
 Remove the blondie from the microwave oven and top it with one heaping scoop of vanilla ice cream.
 Let the warmth of the blondie melt the ice cream for a few moments, then serve immediately.